bee-san/branadonskerritt.github.io/_posts/2017-12-05-Maths-Answers-2.md

 categories:
   - Foundations
 ---

+# Note to my classmates

+This document has been compiled by Jahan Ulhaque and myself.
+The answers **may not** be right.
+If you can solve some of them yourself, please do and inform me.
+This document is here to help you get the aanswers to questions you're not sure of in order to aide revision.
+This is a group document and can be edited on GitHub also.

 # Question 1

 Let A = {2, 3} and B = {a, b, c}.
 List the elements of A × B.